verma16Ayush/spotad/README.md

 # Navigate around spotify ads

-Here's a simple script that simply mutes your master audio if spotify starts playing an ad.
+Here's a simple script that mutes your master audio if spotify starts playing an ad.
 Then unmutes once the ad is over.